sophiamazurek/readmegen/output/README.md

 # ReadMe Generator

   ## Description
-  This project is about me generating a template that will display in a README.md file on my GitHub Profile
+  In this project I built out a template with a series of questions to ask the user.
+After they answer the questions they will be able to see their answers nicely displayed in a template.

   ## Table of Contents (Optional)